TORQUE CONVERTER: FUNCTIONS, PARTS, WORKING PRINCIPLES, AND TYPES

 It has three stages of operations

-During stall (stop) condition of the vehicle, the engine is applying power to the impeller but the turbine cannot rotate.
+During the stall (stop) condition of the vehicle, the engine is applying power to the impeller but the turbine cannot rotate.
 This happens, when the vehicle is stationary and the driver has kept his foot on the brake peddle to prevent it from moving.
 During this condition maximum multiplication of torque takes place.
-As the driver removes its foot from the brake paddle and presses the accelerator paddle, the impeller starts moving faster and this set the turbine to move.
-At this situation, there is a larger difference between the pump and turbine speed.
+As the driver removes its foot from the brake paddle and presses the accelerator paddle, the impeller starts moving faster and this sets the turbine to move.
+In this situation, there is a larger difference between the pump and turbine speed.
 The impeller speed is much greater than the turbine speed.

 During acceleration, the turbine speed keeps on increasing, but still, there is a large difference between the impeller and turbine speed.
 As the speed of the turbine increases the torque multiplication reduces.
 During acceleration of the vehicle the torque multiplication is less than that is achieved during the stall condition.

 It is a situation when the turbine achieved approximately 90 percent speed of the impeller and this point is called a coupling point.
 The torque multiplication seizes and becomes zero and the torque converter behaves just like a simple fluid coupling.
 At the coupling point, the lock-up clutch comes into play and locks the turbine to the impeller of the converter.
 This puts the turbine and impeller to move at the same speed.
-Lock up clutch engages only when the coupling point is achieved.
+The lock-up clutch engages only when the coupling point is achieved.
 During coupling, the stator also starts to rotate in the direction of the impeller and turbine rotation.

 1. The maximum torque multiplication takes place during stalling condition.